Homotopy, Symmetry, and Non-Hermitian Band Topology: Symmetry, models, and methods

 The band-gapped phase $H(\mathbf k)$ defines a map from the $d$-dimensional torus $T^d$ to the space of $N\times N$ non-degenerate matrices \(X_N\).
 A continuous gap-preserving deformation of the system brings a continuous deformation of this map.
 Mathematically, two maps can be continuously deformed into each other if and only if they are homotopic.
 Quantities that are conserved under homotopy are called homotopy invariants.
 Thus, topological invariants in physics correspond to homotopy invariants mathematically.

 The classification of band-gapped phases now transforms to the homotopy classes of maps $T^d\to X_N$ \cite{PhysRevLett.51.51,PhysRevLett.101.186805,1995JETPL6149M}.
 This is not the homotopy group but has close connections to the homotopy group.
 An illustrative observation is that there are many natural nontrivial loops on a $d$-dimensional torus, corresponding to traveling through the BZ by varying one component of the momentum $k_a\to k_a+2\pi$, [see Fig.~\ref{fig_hptiv} (b)].
 The matrix function $H(\mathbf k)$ restricted to these loops induces maps from a circle $S^1$ to non-degenerate matrices $X_N$.
-This is an element in the fundamental group $\pi_1(X_N)$.
-So a type of topological invariants comes from the fundamental groups along different nontrivial loops in the BZ.
+This is an element in the fundamental group $\pi_1(X_N)$ (with the caveat that conjugacy classes should be considered when the group is non-Abelian, see Sec.~\ref{sc_fdPTbk}).
+So a first type of topological invariants comes from the fundamental groups along different nontrivial loops in the BZ.
 A systematic way of using homotopy groups to find out all homotopy classes on the BZ is to decompose the $d$-dimensional BZ into spheres of different dimensions and study the maps induced on the spheres \cite{PhysRevLett.51.51,PhysRevB.103.155129,PhysRevB.101.205417}.
-This procedure is known as a decomposition of the $d$-dimensional torus as a CW complex \cite{bott1982differential,hatcherAlgebraicTopology2002,brouwer2023homotopic}.
+This procedure is known as a decomposition of the $d$-dimensional torus as a CW complex \cite{bott1982differential,hatcherAlgebraicTopology2002,brouwer2023homotopic,bouhon2023quantum}.
+Usually, for bands on a $d$-torus BZ, all homotopy groups $\pi_{n\le d}$ play a role.
+An explicit example is the Hopf insulator with nontrivial Chern numbers on the boundary surfaces of the $3$-dimensional BZ \cite{PhysRevLett.101.186805}.
+The system is characterized by three Chern numbers on the BZ boundaries, originating from $\pi_2$, and one Hopf invariant in the bulk determined by both $\pi_2$ and $\pi_3$.
 Although this procedure can be very complicated for higher dimensional tori, it turns out to be rather straightforward in lower dimensions.
 We illustrate the cases when $d=0,d=1$ and $d=2$, as shown in Fig.~\ref{fig_hptiv}.

 A $d=0$ the BZ is a single point \(p_0\), and a gapped phase is simply represented by a non-degenerate matrix \(H_0\) at this point.
 We only need to identify the non-degenerate matrices that cannot be connected by continuous interpolation.
 This information is provided by $\pi_0(X_N)$, and all gapped $d=0$ systems are therefore classified by the set $\pi_0(X_N)$.